jignacioa/Coding-Dojo/python_stack/django/django_full_stack/mtg_exchange/README.md

 and bidding fit the overarching theme of the application.

-Below are images of some of the functioning features of the application:
+Below are images of some features of the application:
 - Account registration
 - Product submission form that allows user to upload a product with an image and description
 - Marketplace where registered users can browse through uploaded cards